Ken Lemon: Singing career

 In 1967, Lemon toured New Zealand with Maria Dallas in The Maria Dallas Country Show, and a live LP of the same name was released.
 After a performance at the Civic Theatre in Christchurch on 4 February, a critic from The Press newspaper wrote: Ken Lemon appeared—luridly dressed—to sing, unashamedly in the style of the late Jim Reeves.
 He has a pleasant voice, although one suspects him of positioning it in places into which it has no inclination to go."
 Also in 1967, Lemon and Dallas released the album Face to Face, although they did not sing any songs together.

 Lemon made his debut on the television country music variety show, The Country Touch, hosted by Tex Morton, on 16 September 1970, and became a regular performer on the show.
 He continued to tour New Zealand, performing with Joe Brown's 1970 Big Country and Western Stage Show in late 1970, with other acts including Hogsnort Rupert, Eddie Low, the Hamilton County Bluegrass Band and Gray Bartlett.
 A critic from The Press opined after a show at the Theatre Royal in Christchurch on 28 November, that Lemon, "with his easy but rich style", was one of the stars of the show.

 In 1972, Lemon's third album, A Slice of Lemon, was produced and arranged by Barry Clewett, and released by Zodiac Records.
 The following year, Lemon toured the country with Joe Brown's 9th Annual Country and Western Stage Show.
 He sang several country and western songs, including "Walk Tall", with the reviewer from The Press, after the 8 September show at Christchurch's Theatre Royal, saying that Lemon's "pleasant baritone voice is ideally suited to C and W music".

 Also in 1973, Lemon appeared on the television song contest Studio One, singing Glyn Tucker's song "Hard Lines, Son".
 After that, Lemon performed only occasionally, but made a return to recording in 1986, when he recorded a single, "Roll On Waikato", written by Harry McRae, produced by Gray Bartlett, and released on the Festival label.

+Ken passed away on the 8th of May 2026 in Auckland, aged 87.